ID Digital Institute (IDDI)

 Participants will learn the process behind the production of a podcast episode or series so that they master the basic skills of script production, recording, and editing.
 In addition, learners will be able to describe strategies to incorporate podcasts into teaching.

-• IDDI Incubator Sessions: Along with the rotations above, the program will offer additional opportunities through our IDDI Incubator!
-These will be standing synchronous sessions will be held monthly to allow the IDDI Fellows to interact with experts in digital education and one another.
+- IDDI Incubator Sessions: Along with the rotations above, the program will offer additional opportunities through our IDDI Incubators!
+These are standing synchronous sessions are held monthly to allow the IDDI Fellows to interact with experts in digital education and one another.
 These will provide opportunities to discuss various topics in social media/digital education as well as time for the IDDI community to share ongoing progress on various projects.
 All of these conferences will be recorded so that they can be viewed at another time.